tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 <hr>

 ## II.
-Start building your express app
+Build your express-driven "back-end"

 - The express part of the application (e.g. the "back-end") will provide a *service* that the React client will call
 - Here we are going to have express act as a *proxy server* that calls the Word Associations API above